I want to insure a flat that I am the landlord ofGet Quotes

 Up to 90 days cover for vacant properties

 Immediate cover online

-In addition there may also be specific instructions from your Mortgage Company, as they will also need to see confirmation of the buildings insurance.
+In addition, there may also be specific requirements from your Mortgage Company, and they may also need to see confirmation of the buildings insurance.

 - you decide to live in the flat yourself or,

 - decide to let the property out and as such you will require a landlords insurance policy.